 However, as discussed in Chapter III, Housing Constraints, the County does not permit housing for agricultural employees consistent with the requirements of California Health and Safety Code Sections 17021.5 and 17021.6.
 In order to facilitate the development of housing for agricultural employees consistent with the requirements of State law, the Housing Plan includes a program to revise the Development Code to permit agricultural worker housing consistent with the requirements of State law.
 Program HE_x-5 in the Housing Plan will update the Development Code to allow employee housing, including agricultural employee housing, consistent with the requirements of State law ensuring that employee housing consisting of no more than 36 beds in a group quarters or 12 units or spaces designed for use by a single family or household, or that is approved pursuant to Section 17021.8, shall be deemed an agricultural land use for the purposes of California HSC 17021.6.
-Program HE.5 will increase opportunities for housing, including annual outreach to housing developers, non-profits, and stakeholders to identify housing sites for affordable and farmworker housing.
+Program HE.5 will increase opportunities for housing for both permanent and temporary farmworkers.
+Programs HE.6 and HE.9 includes measures to encourage development of farmworker housing, including annual outreach to housing developers, non-profits, and stakeholders to identify housing sites for affordable and farmworker housing.
 To identify and assist with procuring funding for housing, and to provide incentives for affordable and farmworker housing.
-Programs HE.6 and HE.14 include measures to consider a rental housing inspection pilot program and to increase staff resources to address rental housing code issues, in order to ensure access to information regarding housing options and programs providing housing and human services.
+Programs HE.6 and HE.14 include measures to consider a rental housing inspection pilot program and to increase staff resources to address rental housing code issues, in order to ensure access to safe and habitable housing.
+Program HE.14 also provides for coordination with agencies providing services to farmworkers to ensure access to information regarding housing options and programs providing housing and human services.